themorlan/openREM/docs/standard_name_mapping.rst

 The example in figure 7 shows that head-related ``study descriptions`` and ``requested procedure names`` have been chosen for a new standard name of ``Head``.

-Once all relevant options have been transferred to the right-hand box, the ``Submit`` button at the bottom of the page must be clicked to confirm the new entry.
-Once a description or name is assigned to a standard name, it cannot be added to any other standard name and disappears as an option in the left-hand tables to transfer for future new standard name entries.
+Once all relevant items have been transferred to the right-hand tables the ``Submit`` button at the bottom of the page must be clicked to confirm the new entry.
+Once a ``study description``, ``requested procedure name``, ``procedure name`` or ``acquisition protocol name`` has been assigned to a standard name it cannot be added to another standard name, and disappears as an option in the left-hand tables when configuring future new standard name entries.

 .. figure:: img/standard_name_mapping_adding.png
    :figwidth: 100%